Madhavkabra/ai-customer-support/README.md

-# 🏆 AI-Powered Customer Support: How Twig Outshines the Competition
+# 🏆 AI-Powered Customer Support

-## 🔍 Competitive Analysis: Twig vs. Industry Leaders
+## 🔍 Competitive Analysis: Industry Leaders

 ### 1. **Zendesk AI** - Enterprise Automation
 **What it does:**